McLaren MCL35: European races

-Major McLaren Group shareholder Mansour Ojjeh died shortly before the 2021 French Grand Prix, and his name was featureed on the side of the cars as a tribute.
+Major McLaren Group shareholder Mansour Ojjeh died shortly before the 2021 French Grand Prix, and his name was featured on the side of the cars as a tribute.
 The MCL35M featured a new rear wing endplate for the race with horizontal louvres rather than vertical strakes to better control turbulence at the rear of the car.
 The upgrade package also included a new, slimmer engine cover, and introduced 'horns' (fins mounted at the front of the car, just ahead of the halo) to redirect airflow over the top of the car.
 Norris qualified for the race eighth, and after falling to tenth after a poor start finished fifth; Ricciardo qualified tenth and finished sixth.
 McLaren reclaimed third place in the WCC as Ferrari struggled with tyre degradation on their car, while Ricciardo moved up to ninth in the WDC.

 At the Styrian Grand Prix, Norris qualified fourth but was promoted to third due to a penalty issued to Bottas, while Ricciardo qualified thirteenth.
 Norris allowed Pérez and Bottas to pass him in the opening laps, as McLaren did not believe the MCL35M had the pace to maintain position ahead of the Red Bull and Mercedes cars, and finished fifth.
 Ricciardo made up four places on the race start until he suffered a power unit issue and fell to twelfth.
 Although the issue was fixed, Ricciardo finished thirteenth.